40-Year Mortgage: What You Need to Know

 Are 40-year mortgages widely available?

-Can I refinance a 40-year mortgage later?
+Can I refinance a 40-year mortgage?

 Yes, you can refinance a 40-year mortgage at a later date, provided you can qualify for the new loan you’re applying for.
+The rules are generally the same as for other mortgage terms.

 Is a 40-year mortgage a good option for first-time homebuyers?

 There are serious downsides to a 40-year mortgage.
-It may have a more affordable monthly payment than a 15- or 30-year mortgage, but you’ll have a hard time building equity (which is important for first-time homebuyers) and you’ll pay much more in interest over 40 years than you would 30 years.
+It may have a more affordable monthly payment than a 15- or 30-year mortgage, but you’ll have a hard time building equity (which is important for first-time homebuyers), and you’ll pay much more in interest over 40 years than you would 30 years.

 Photo Credit: iStock/gradyreese